 A love bird’s routines also plays a great part in its propensity to bite or fight.

 Keeping a proper routine for feeding, playing, or uncaging your lovebirds is very important!

 Being late or missing a feeding time can cause birds to act up, as they may feel stressed by circumstances they cannot change.

 If you want your bird to play with paper, make sure it’s safe for them to play with.

 How Do I Know If My Lovebirds Are Fighting?

 Lovebirds often fight by biting, nipping, and pecking at each other’s feet and beaks.
-Lovebirds usually fight when they are arguing over food, territory, or simply if they are aggressive to another bird of the same gender.
+Lovebirds usually fight when arguing over food, territory, or if they are aggressive toward another bird of the same gender.
 Female lovebirds are more likely to fight with other female lovebirds than male lovebirds.

 Here’s a video example of lovebirds fighting: